 Ever wish you could just zero in on the triggers associated with a specific object?
 Well, now you can, with the new expand and collapse triggers feature!
 Collapsing triggers makes it so much easier to focus on just what you need to see.

-Adding conditions to your triggers is also getting a lot more streamlined.
-Instead of opening up a separate dialog box to add conditions and then trying to see them in the small scrollable panel in the trigger wizard, now you’ll find them in a handy dropdown menu.
-This makes conditions easier to see.
-Conditions are also fully searchable now, and you can duplicate existing conditions to save yourself even more time.
+Adding conditions to your triggers is also a lot more streamlined.
+Instead of opening up a separate dialogue box to add conditions and then trying to see them in the small scrollable panel in the trigger wizard, now you’ll find them in a handy dropdown menu.
+This makes conditions much easier to see.
+You can also search conditions and duplicate existing conditions to save yourself some clicks.

 We’ve made all sorts of improvements that I haven’t even mentioned here; these are just ten of my favorites!
-For a rundown of this list and to see some of these features in action don’t miss my short video, below.
+For a rundown of this list and to see these features in action, don’t miss my short video, below.